 The affiliated AP shall start a disassociation timer with the initial value set to the value of the Disassociation Timer field, and shall decrement the timer by one after transmitting each Beacon frame, until the timer has the value of 0.
 The Disassociation Timer field in all subsequent transmitted BSS Transition Management Request frames shall be set to the value of this timer.

-Once the disassociation timer is 0, the affiliated AP should follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated non-MLD non-AP STAs (i.e., that are not affiliated with a non-AP MLD).
+Once the disassociation timer is 0, the affiliated AP (#19164) shall follow the procedure in 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure) to transmit Disassociation frames to all associated non-MLD non-AP STAs (i.e., that are not affiliated with a non-AP MLD).
 The affiliated AP shall not transmit Disassociation frames until the disassociation timer is 0.

 Change the 6th paragraph, as follows:

-An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link should, transmit Disassociation frames (see 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to:
+An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link (#19164), shall transmit Disassociation frames (see 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to (#20077) all associated non-MLD non-AP STAs that do not support BSS transition capability, (#19164) after the time indicated by the Mapping Switch Time field.

+NOTE1: If a link on which an AP affiliated with an AP MLD is operating becomes disabled, an associated non-MLD non-AP STA will be considered as disassociated, even if the associated non-MLD non-AP STA does not receive a Disassociation frame.

 Proposed Resolution for option 2: